yangong23/VSEnetworksIR/README.md

 ```
 python evaluation_retrieval_all5_and_any1.py
 ```
 Get the results in the folder of "i2t_Results".
-"VSRN_mode_Recall@5Precision@1_Per_ImageNetTopic.csv" saves average Recall, average Precision, and average F1-Measure with all ranks.
+"AveRecallPrecisionF1.csv" saves average Recall, average Precision, and average F1-Measure with all ranks.

 ### Limitation Analysis
 * Only for VSRN:
 ```
 python evaluation_ImageNetTopics.py
 ```
 Get the results in the folder of "ImageNetTopic_Results".
-"VSRN_mode_Recall@5Precision@1_Per_ImageNetTopic.csv" saves Recall@5 and Precision@1 for every ImageNet class.
+"VSRN_mode_Recall@ 5Precision@ 1_Per_ImageNetTopic.csv" saves Recall@5 and Precision@1 for every ImageNet class.
 "VSRN_mode_RetrievalDetail.csv" saves the top 5 ranked retrieved descriptions to the image query for all data in the set.

 ## UNITER: